 When you arrive on site, you will be directed by the car parking stewards to an appropriate parking space.
 Once parked, you should follow the signs or the stewards directions to the ticketing tent.
 You will then exchange your tickets for festival wristbands which will allow you access to the festival site and campsites.
 At peak times on Friday afternoon there can be queuing of up to an hour at this point.
 Peak times are on Friday between 12pm and 2pm and again between 4pm and 7pm.
 You need to bring your festival ticket, either printed out, or preferably on your phone or tablet.

-If you have booked a live in vehicle pitch or reserved one of the accessible camping pitches, you should mention this to the car parking stewards when you arrive.
-They will direct you past the main car park to the live in vehicle area.
+If you have booked one of our accessible live in vehicle pitches you should mention this to the car parking stewards when you arrive.
+They will direct you past the main car park or to the live in vehicle area.
 As you drive down the hill, the rows are marked with letters.
 Find your row and drive in, then find your pitch – numbers will be marked on the ground.
 If you are unsure or unable to find your pitch, look for a steward in high visibility jacket and ask them for assistance.
 Once you have found your pitch you can set up camp.
 Before you continue by foot into the main festival site, you’ll need to make your way to the ticketing tent where you can exchange your tickets for wristbands.
 One person can do this on behalf of a whole group if you prefer.

 If you have wheelchair batteries or other equipment which needs charging, the team at the Information Tent will be able to help you with this.